Umersaeed81/File_Management_Operations/Single_File_Copying_Techniques/Example-01.md

 However, this code has the following limitations:

-**1. Overwriting Existing Files:** If a file with the same name already exists in the destination folder, the existing file will be overwritten without any warning or confirmation, potentially leading to data loss.
+**1. Overwriting Existing Files:** If a file with the same name already exists in the destination folder, the existing file will be overwritten without any warning or confirmation, potentially leading to data loss.<br />
-**2. Non-existent Source File:** If the source file does not exist, an error will occur.
+**2. Non-existent Source File:** If the source file does not exist, an error will occur.<br />
-**3. Non-existent Destination Folder:** If the destination folder does not exist, the code will not copy the file correctly.
+**3. Non-existent Destination Folder:** If the destination folder does not exist, the code will not copy the file correctly.<br />